New Trip

 Before you go

 This trip is perfect for beginners.
 It's a great winter activity for beginners, like hiking but on skis!
 We start off at lower altitudes in the remote forested valley where we stay and cross frozen mires close by.
 We've specifically chosen these ideal locations for your first steps on cross-country skis.
 During the week, we practice our skiing skills and familiarity with subzero temps towards one or two nights of winter camping on a mountain plateau.
-We strap on sledges with everything we need to stay happy, warm, and fed, then head out for a true winter expedition!
+We strap on sledges with everything we need to stay happy, warm, and fed.
+Then, we head out for a true winter expedition!

 It can be quite strenuous to go uphill, but we take our time and always make sure everyone feels confident.
 If you can go hiking for a few hours with some uphill, you are fit enough to do this trip.
 During the day trips, we ski for appr.
 2-4 hours with breaks.
 During the expedition, we pull sleds that weigh appr.
 20-30 kilos and ski for 4-5 hours with breaks.
 Setting up camp includes some digging of paths in the snow and if it's windy, making small barriers of snow.